-Tim Hanley reminds aficionados of another female superhero, one often left off the roster, although she’s been on the scene almost from the beginning:
+Tim Hanley reminds us about another female superhero, one often left off the roster, although she’s been on the scene almost from the beginning:

 Action Comics #1 hit newsstands in June 1938 and changed the entire course of the comic book industry.
 The book was an instant hit; the cover featured a man wearing a cape and lifting a car, while inside was the debut story of a character who would go down in history as a tireless crusader for truth and justice.
 This hero was fearless and brave, quick to stand up to evildoers when no one else would, and unflappable in the face of danger.
 Her name was Lois Lane.
 (1)